Get Free Solar Panel Quotes

 The trial aims to transform existing homes by installing low-carbon technology

-Octopus Energy is expanding its ‘Zero Bills’ initiative to the next level by teaming up with Suffolk County Council to run a trial for existing homes in a bid to help eliminate more energy bills for households.
+Octopus Energy is expanding its ‘Zero Bills’ initiative by teaming up with Suffolk County Council to run a trial for existing homes in a bid to help eliminate more energy bills for households.

 The trial aims to transform existing homes by installing low-carbon technology, such as heat pumps, solar panels and solar batteries, to bring them up to Octopus’ ‘Zero Bills’ standard, where customers receive no energy bills for at least five years.